|Portland, Maine Transportation|

-Train fare is about the same as the bus fare.
-The train trip is a bit longer, but a more comfortable ride, with snack-and-drink service available.
+Train fare is a few dollars more than bus fare, and the train trip is a bit longer, but it's a more comfortable ride, with snack-and-drink service available.

-Portland International Jetport, 4 miles (6.4 km) west of the city center off I-95 and I-295, serves flights by American Airlines, Delta Air Lines, Elite Airways, JetBlue Airways, Southwest Airlines and United Airlines, with nonstop flights to Atlanta, Baltimore, Charlotte, Chicago, Detroit, New York City (JFK & Newark), Philadelphia and Washington DC (Dulles & Reagan National)—in short, to most major airline hubs east of the Mississippi.
+Portland International Jetport, 4 miles (6.4 km) west of the city center off I-95 and I-295, serves flights by American Airlines, Delta Air Lines, Elite Airways, Frontier Airlines, JetBlue Airways, Southwest Airlines and United Airlines, with nonstop flights to Atlanta, Baltimore, Charlotte, Chicago, Detroit, Fort Myers, New York City (JFK, Laguardia & Newark), Orlando-Melbourne, Philadelphia, RAleigh-Durham, Tampa, Vero Beach, and Washington DC (Dulles & Reagan National)—in short, to most major airline hubs east of the Mississippi.

-Portland has a number of different ferry docks to the north of the city center.
+Portland has a number of different ferry docks to the northeast of the city center.

 Casco Bay Ferries